science club |

 More stable PH indicators that can easily made at home are:

-the PH in many fine grained steps where as turmeric has just two colors similar to litmus.
+the PH in many fine grained steps where as Turmeric and Elderberry have just two colors.

 The best way to store turmeric over longer periods is to store it as powder.

 To use it just mix a bit of powder with water.

 Radish extract is produced in the same way as red cabbage extract.
 Just peel the

 red skin off several radishes and then extract the dye using an alcohol water

 radish skin peeled